More

 ECVSs will not be entitled to benefit from the United Nations pension fund, the WHO staff health insurance (SHI) nor from the French social protection system (i.e. unemployment benefit / French state pension, etc.).
 It is the responsibility of ECVSs to make their own arrangements in this regard should they wish.
 However, during the hosting period at IARC, insurance for accident and emergency illness, accidental death or partial or total disablement will be provided automatically by the Agency.

-ECVSs may be named in grant applications submitted by IARC subject to the conditions specified in the IARC Research Training and Fellowship Programme Handbook, but only IARC/WHO staff members can be named principal Iinvestigators in grant applications on behalf of IARC.
+ECVSs may be named in grant applications submitted by IARC subject to the conditions specified in the IARC Research Training and Fellowship Programme Handbook as CO-PIs in grant applications on behalf of IARC.
 In any case, all grant applications must follow the established IARC internal clearance and approval procedure.

-A contract within the IARC Research Training and Fellowship Programme can in principle not be granted to anyone bearing any of the following relationships with an IARC personnel (IARC/WHO employee or ECVS): father, mother, son, daughter, brother or sister (by blood or marriage).
+A contract within the IARC Research Training and Fellowship Programme can in principle not be granted to anyone bearing any of the following relationships with an IARC personnel (IARC/WHO employee or ECVS): father, mother, son, daughter, brother or sister (by blood or marriage) and needs to be disclosed in the application process.

 ECVSs may keep an affiliation with their present/former institute, however, should they continue to be paid, the Fellowship Office would need to study their application in more detail to determine their exact status and the amount of required stipend (if applicable).